-Also try Pick-a-Picture!
+Also, try Pick-a-Picture! or

 Here are some examples of machine cancellations from the United States.
 The images are of items that used to be in my collection, and are for the most part from the early part of the 20th Century.
-Early in this century, the United States Post Office was trying to find the best cancelling machine to use, and therefore experimented with a large variety of them from many manufacturers.
+Early in that century, the United States Post Office was trying to find the best cancelling machine to use, and therefore experimented with a large variety of them from many manufacturers.
 We machine cancel collectors have a wonderful time studying this fascinating variety of markings.
 Note that the Machine Cancel Society has its own web site!

 The markings of the American Postal Machine Company are first found from the Boston area in 1884.
 They adopted the well-known flag killer in 1894.
 Machines with the flag cancellation were still in use during the WW II era.
 Since there were so many different machines and towns using them, they have become a popular collecting specialty.
 A typical American flag cancellation [7k GIF].

-The Barry Postal Supply Company of Oswego, New York created machines that impressed a wide variety of postmarks.
-They are seen primarily between the years 1895 and 1909.
+The Barry Postal Supply Company of Oswego, New York created machines the impressed a wide variety of postmarks between the years 1895 and 1909.
 Barry was an inventor by trade, and held many patents on many devices.
 The postal cancellation machines were only part of his business.
 The Barry cancellations come in a wide variety of styles, and were used in many cities and towns in the early part of the 20th Century.
-Here we have two Barry types, a circular cancel [5k GIF] and an oval cancel [4k GIF].
-There were more types than these.

 Doremus machine markings started to appear in 1899, and continued until after WW I in a few locations.
 These machine markings got me started collecting machine cancellations, as they are quite distinct.
 Here we have a so-called type "E" cancel [7k GIF], a type "F" cancel [5k GIF], an early type "A" cancel [4k GIF], and a type "C" cancel [5k GIF].
 As with other machines, other types exist than these.